Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 Note that there is actually a slight difference between the "per season" and "per day" settings explained below.

 - Normalizing by season divides the rank value by the number of **days the crop is in season**.
-  It then divides this value again by 28.
+  It then multiplies this value by 28.

 - Normalizing by day divides the rank value by the number of **days needing watering**.